bcgov/aries-vcr/docs/README.md

 Navigate to the docker folder in the project.
 Run: `./manage build` to build all the necessary containers.
 Finally run `./manage start` to initialize the project.

 ### Updates to Credential Schema
-Aries-vcr has undergone updates to the issuer credential schema.
-See the latest updates and how to apply them [here](Schema-changes.md)
+Aries VCR has undergone updates to the issuer credential schema.
+See the latest updates and how to apply them [here](Schema-changes.md).

 ### Issuing Credentials